 The cafe is just 4 minutes walk from Ginza 1 Chome Station’s 11th Exit.
 It is open daily even during holidays.

 Business Hours: 10:00 a.m. to 8:00 p.m.

-Futatsubokissa Abe Coffee is another lovely coffee shop which opened in Tokyo’s Mizonokuchi last December 3, 2017.
-Although there’s nowhere to sit inside, customers enjoy the specialty coffee that the cafe provides.
-It even becomes an important part of people’s daily routine.
+Futatsubokissa Abe Coffee is a lovely coffee shop which opened in Tokyo’s Mizonokuchi in December 2017.
+Customers enjoy the specialty coffee that the cafe provides in their minimalist designed shop.
 Among the items they sell are coffee (drip, iced, espresso and latte), craft beer, homemade ginger syrup, homemade squeezed vinegar syrup, hot milk, apple juice, orange juice.
 They also sell various types of baked confectioneries.
 Take note that all of these are only available for takeout.

 Business Hours: 10:00 a.m. to 6:00 p.m. (weekdays)